Ed Carberry: Mt. San Jacinto

 In 2004, Carberry was hired as head football coach at Mt.
 San Jacinto College.
 In an effort to attract untapped talent from south Riverside County, he hired assistants with ties to the area and moved some of the team's practices to the school's more centralized Menifee campus to increase exposure.
 "This gives us a chance to get out in the middle of the district and see and be seen," said Carberry.
 "We wanted to take the show on the road."
 The move was praised by athletic director John Chambers.
-Ahead of his second season at the helm in 2005, Carberry landed two NCAA Division I transfers who went to high school in the area: quarterback Matt Ticich (San Diego) and wide receiver Chris Kehne (Idaho).
+Ahead of Carberry's second season at Mt.
+San Jacinto in 2005, the team landed two NCAA Division I transfers who went to high school in the area: quarterback Matt Ticich (San Diego) and wide receiver Chris Kehne (Idaho).
 That season, he led the Eagles to an 8–3 record and a berth in the Beach Bowl, where they lost to Saddleback.
 Mt.
 San Jacinto posted a 7–3 record in 2006, but did not receive a bowl game berth.

 In three seasons at Mt.
 San Jacinto, Carberry compiled a record of 19–12.